bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 # Short-term Goals (ACHIEVED)

-* Implement Quantu Search with QSVT in Qiskit.
-QSVT-search utilized the Fixed-point Amplitude Amplification and uses the whole Bloch sphere for answers instead of the mere 2D plane by original Grover's and can be used for efficient search, state preparation and/or as a sub-routine to other algorithms.
-* Create functions that are readily-callable for FPAA and can be compared to 2 and 3 qubit cases with original Grover's.
+Implement Fixed-point Amplitude Amplification (FPAA) with QSVT in Qiskit.
+FPAA uses the whole Bloch sphere for answers instead of the mere 2D plane by Grover's and can be used for efficient search, state preparation and/or as a sub-routine to other algorithms.
+Create functions that are readily-callable for FPAA and can be compared to 2 and 3 qubit cases with original Grover's.
 This requires delicate documentation on inner workings, implementation and efficiency, preparing of which is also a part of short-term goals.

 # Long-term Goals